 Want to know more?

 Our new normal requires us to wear masks at all times.
-Now while this is important for curbing infection rates, masks are having quite the effect on our skin.
+Now, while this is important for curbing infection rates, masks are having quite the effect on our skin.
 In fact, wearing masks all day is causing breakouts, leaving us with skin concerns known as maskne.
-However, fear not!
+But fear not!
 There are ways to fix acne breakouts from wearing a corona face mask.

 Dinh, Q. Q., & Sinclair, R. (2007).
 Female pattern hair loss: current treatment concepts.
 Clinical interventions in aging, 2(2), 189–199.

 Esfandiari, A., & Kelly, A. P. (2005).
 The effects of tea polyphenolic compounds on hair loss among rodents.
 Journal of the National Medical Association, 97(8), 1165–1169.